-H2S is colourless, flammable, poisonous, and corrosive gas with one sulfur atom bonded to two hydrogen atoms.
+H2S is colorless, flammable, poisonous, and corrosive gas with one sulfur atom bonded to two hydrogen atoms.
 Also, known as sewer gas, swamp gas, or manure gas.
 H2S has a noticeable rotten-egg odour detectable at concentrations as low as 0.5 ppb.
-Also, It is a highly flammable, explosive gas between 4% and 45% (concentration in air) which may travel to ignition sources and flashback.
-When ignited, it burns to produce toxic vapours and gases (sulfur oxides).
+Also, It is a highly flammable, explosive gas between 4% and 45% (concentration in air) which may travel to ignition sources and flash back.
+When ignited, it burns to produce toxic vapors and gases (sulfur oxides).

 Hydrogen sulfide is slightly heavier than air.
-It may travel along the ground collecting into low-lying, enclosed, or poorly ventilated areas such as basements, sewer lines, underground passages, manholes, etc.
+It may travel along the ground collecting in low-lying, enclosed, or poorly ventilated areas such as basements, sewer lines, underground passages, manholes, etc.

 Hydrogen sulfide in Atmosphere

 H2S is present naturally in crude petroleum, natural gas, and hot springs.
 It is released into the atmosphere primarily as gas from volcanoes, geothermal vents, sulfur springs and lakes, salt marshes, and estuaries.
 Also, bacterial breakdown (anaerobic decay) of organic sulfur compounds produces H2S.

 Once released it remains in the atmosphere for about 18 hours before converting to other sulfur oxides.
 H2S in the air oxidizes to form SO2 which consequently reacts to form sulfate particles.
 It also contributes to acid rain by dissolving into water vapor to form sulfuric acid.